adelaide-dotnet/podcast-rss/README.md

     Creator | Adelaide .NET User Group
     Date | Date of recording
     License | Attribution-Noncommercial-No Derivative Works 3.0
-6. If two presentations, then save as separate files
+6. If two presentations, then save them as separate files
 7. Edit the [PodcastFeed.xml](PodcastFeed.xml) file to add the new episode.
 You can edit it manually, or use a tool like [RSS Builder](https://chocolatey.org/packages/rss-builder).
 Just review the changes it makes as sometimes it deletes things we want to keep.
 8. Push changes to master if you have access.
 Otherwise, create a pull request from your fork